 Summer Fellowship Program

 Through the Summer Fellowship Program, you can work with practicing attorneys, law offices, corporations, or government agencies.
-Open to students who have finished their first year (and second year in the Part-Time Division), the program offers a $3,500 school-paid stipend plus valuable work experience and connections.
+Open to students who have finished their first year (second year for part-time students), the program offers a $3,500 school-paid stipend plus valuable work experience and connections.

 Explore Our Summer Fellowship Program Options